ArctosDB/documentation-wiki/_documentation/genbank.markdown

 Curators of Arctos collections should ~~encourage~~ require researchers using their specimens for DNA sequences to submit GenBank accessions that cite the specimens by ~~catalog number~~ GUID.
-GenBank will register Arctos institutions' GUID ("DWC Triplet" format).
+GenBank will register Arctos institutions' "GUID" (often DWC Triplet, sometimes assigned to force unique).

 If the correct and registered term is entered by the owner of the GenBank accession under "source/specimen_voucher," then the catalog number will appear on